DawidZapo/DawidZapo/README.md

 ### Hello there 👋🎾
-I'm Dawid Zapotoczny and I'm currently studing Informatics at Silesian University of Technology.
+I'm Dawid Zapotoczny and I'm currently studying Informatics at Silesian University of Technology.

 ***